ajaybirbal/dragdrop-foodplanner/README.md

 # Drag and Drop Food Planner

 This is a portfolio project created by Ajay Birbal.
 It has drag and drop functionality to plan food for the day.
+Framer-motion library was also used for some animations on the app.

 Demo: - https://dragdrop-foodplanner.vercel.app/